UlfurOrn/Team5/README.md

 * Service Stub:
 For the service stub we created a fake mail service to remove the dependency on the mail service during unit tests.

+### Sprint 3
+The Single Responsibility Principle

+* The first place where we implement the this principle is in our Mapper classes.
+Here I'm talking about

 <!-- TEAM MEMBERS -->
 ## Team Members